← Back to Articles

 If you’re working with Xeoma via console (command line or Terminal), you will get Xeoma messages there (for example, “Segmentation fault” or other).
 For more, please read the ‘Supported console commands’ article and the guide on how to use Xeoma on Linux (troubleshooting included).

 Core was shutdown is the message that usually appears in console after you execute xeoma.app -core.
-It lets you know that there is a running sever part of Xeoma (“core”) already on that machine so there is no need for a “new” one to start – so the new one shuts down.
+It lets you know that there is a running server part of Xeoma (“core”) already on that machine so there is no need for a “new” one to start – so the new one shuts down.
 It usually happens when Xeoma server part is already installed to autostart on a machine which means it is running all the time, so another instance is not needed.
 You might want to launch a client part by executiing xeoma.app -client that will connect to the server part instead.

 Messages in Xeoma interface.